Expert Advice On Improving Your Home

 Read Customer Reviews

-Look at review platforms such as the Better Business Bureau (BBB), TrustPilot, and Google Reviews to find out what previous customers have to say about local solar installers.
-Reviews can give you an idea of a company’s dependability and customer service.
-Be wary of companies lacking reviews or with predominantly negative feedback.
+Look at review platforms such as the Better Business Bureau (BBB), TrustPilot, and Google Reviews to find out what previous customers are saying about local solar companies.
+Reviews can give you an idea of a company’s reliability and customer service.
+Be cautious of companies with no reviews or with predominantly negative feedback.

 Compare Multiple Quotes